CodingDaniel1/bs-docs/docs/source/about/getting-started.rst

 Getting Started
 ================

-Unfortunately you can't make custom mods in game, you have to do that in the Unity Editor.
-Most 2021.2 LTS versions should be compatible, Banana Shooter currently uses 2021.3.21f1c1. `View Download Links <https://unity.com/releases/editor/whats-new/2021.3.0>`_
+Unfortunately, you can't make custom mods in game, you have to use the Unity Editor.
+Most 2021.2 LTS versions should be compatible, but Banana Shooter currently uses 2021.3.21f1c1. `View Download Links <https://unity.com/releases/editor/whats-new/2021.3.21>`_

-Once Unity is installed, a project can be created to make custom mods **(make sure to choose URP on the create project menu because Banana Shootercurrently uses URP, so if your materials aren't using the URP shader then it mightnot be load in game due to in-compatiblity)**
+Once Unity is installed, create a 3D URP project **(Banana Shooter currently uses 3D URP, so if your materials aren't using the URP shader then they might not load in game due to incompatiblity)**

-Make sure you select the 3D URP when creating projects

 .. image:: img/urp-in-templates-menu.png